ruhoh/ruhoh.com/_pages/usage/index.md

 If you run into a problem you can [create a support issue](https://github.com/plusjade/ruhoh.rb/issues) using GitHub Issues.

+## Ruhoh on the Command-Line

 Once the gem is installed your system should have an executable named `ruhoh`.

-Use this to create your new blog scaffold:
+The command-line tool will be part of your primary workflow.
+View the help to see the available commands:

+    $ ruhoh help

+## Previewing Your Blog

+If you've followed the setup on the [homepage](/) you should already have your blog scaffold installed locally:

+    cd USERNAME.ruhoh.com
+    rackup -p 9292

+You can clone a new blog scaffold at any time using ruhoh:

     $ ruhoh new myblog
     $ cd myblog
     $ rackup -p 9292

+Using the `rackup` command spawns a web-server that pragmatically loads your blog's pages in real-time.
+This means as you update files, the updates are reflected immediately.

-Your blog is now available at: [http://localhost:9292/](http://localhost:9292/)
+View your blog at: [http://localhost:9292/](http://localhost:9292/)

-The command-line tool will be part of your primary workflow:

-    $ ruhoh help

 <h2 style="border:0; text-align:center">Now you're ready to create some content!</h2>
 <p style="text-align:center">